This post may contain affiliate links.

-I tasted this Vanilla Frosting recipe for the first time when it was made by a professional cake baker.
+I tasted this Vanilla Frosting recipe for the first time when it was made for me by a professional cake baker.
 It was the best vanilla frosting I’d ever tasted: so fluffy and satiny and not too sweet.
-I thought it was a fancy, labor-intensive Swiss Meringue Buttercream.
-When I found out how simple it was, I was instantly sold on it as my new go-to vanilla buttercream frosting for cake.
+I’m talking about pillowy, fluffy swirls of vanilla heaven.
+I assumed it was a fancy, labor-intensive European-style buttercream (which involves beating egg whites into meringue and/or sugar syrup).

-It’s easy for even the most beginner baker, but delicious enough that even pro bakers will want it in their regular rotation.
+- It’s a super easy frosting recipe for even the most beginner baker, but delicious enough that even pro bakers will want it in their regular rotation.

 Yes, vanilla frosting is the same as vanilla buttercream.
 Sort of.